-In May 1997 the Government produced the National Air Quality Strategy (NAQS), which represents a comprehensive approach to maintaining and improving the quality of ambient air in the UK.
 Outlined in the strategy are the air quality objectives for a number of pollutants the Government feels are of most concern at present.
-Three of these objectives are detailed below.
+Some of these are detailed below.

 PM10 describes the fraction of airborne particulate matter that is less than 10 microns in size.
 These fine particles are of the greatest concern since they are capable of being easily transported over long distances on currents of air.
 Also, fine particles may be drawn into the lungs where they may adversely affect health.
 Recently, the attention of scientists has been drawn toward studying the PM2.5 fraction and even smaller particles, which can penetrate the very deepest parts of the lung.

 PM10 and other particulate matter may vary considerably in chemical and physical composition.
 The principal sources of these particles are combustion processes, including traffic and industry.

 Nitrogen dioxide is one of a number of nitrogen oxides, which are formed during high temperature combustion processes.
 Road traffic is the main source, accounting for approximately 50% of all European emissions.
 Therefore, concentrations tend to be highest in urban environments with high traffic levels.
 Large industrial sources can also have a significant impact.
 In Hertsmere, almost all N02 comes from transport based emissions.